agdsn/pycroft/doc/guides/docker.rst

    docker-compose logs dev-app  # for one service docker-compose logs -f --tail=50 dev-app  # Print the last 50 entries and follow the logs

-**But don’t be too excited, pycroft will fail after the login – we have to set up the database.**

 (Re-)building/Pulling images
 ----------------------------